nondetect/ORM-Insider/readme.md

 #### Restoring Windows Insider Program to default options
-To restore *Windows Insider Program* to default settings simply choose `Stop receiving Insider Preview builds` in OfflineInsiderEnroll.
+To restore *Windows Insider Program* to default settings simply choose `Stop receiving Insider Preview builds` in ORM-Insider.
 You will get prompted to reboot, because this option will disable *Microsoft Flight Signing*.

 ### How does this work?